cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 If you want use a registered domain of your own, you must define it in Cloud Foundry and map it the application’s space with the `cf map-domain` command.

-The command below maps the custom domain `example.org`  to the “development” space.
+The command below maps the custom domain `example.org` to the "development" space.

 `cf map-domain --space development example.org`